Family Home Visiting (FHV)

 Unstable housing and attendance at school were challenging for a 17-year-old mom expecting her first baby.
 Since enrolling in FHV, she has found stable housing, is attending classes for her GED and is exclusively breastfeeding her 3 1/2 month old son.

 Family Home Visiting Program Structure and Models

 FHV program structure varies across the state depending on the demographics of the community served, the type of home visiting provided (i.e. short-term or long-term) and whether or not the program is using an evidence-based service model.
-Currently, MDH provides consultation and/or financial support for the implementation of three evidence-based home visiting models in the state: Family Spirit, Healthy Families America and Nurse-Family Partnership.
-(See the Information for Home Visitors and Supervisors webpage for more information on these models.)
+Currently, MDH provides consultation and/or financial support for the implementation of six evidence-based home visiting models in the state: Family Spirit, Healthy Families America, Parents as Teachers, Early Head Start, Family Connects and Nurse-Family Partnership.
+See the Information for Home Visitors and Supervisors webpage for more information on these models.

 FHV services in Minnesota are supported by a number of funding streams including state, federal and local resources.
-At the state level, MDH oversees and distributes funding for home visiting services provided under Temporary Assistance to Needy Families (TANF) funding, the federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program and Minnesota's Nurse-Family Partnership legislation.
-Funding administered by MDH is granted to Community Health Boards and Tribal Governments.
+At the state level, MDH oversees and distributes funding for home visiting services provided under Temporary Assistance to Needy Families (TANF) funding, the federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program, Minnesota Evidence-based home visiting, and Minnesota's Nurse-Family Partnership legislation.
+Funding administered by MDH is granted to Community Health Boards, Tribal Governments, and non-profits.
 Other funding streams for FHV in Minnesota include local tax levies and Medical Assistance reimbursement.
 For more information go to the Funding and Grants Management web page.

-To receive MDH Family Home Visiting communications for local public health and tribal family home visiting programs, sign-up for Tuesday Topics and newsletter E-bulletins.
+To receive MDH Family Home Visiting communications for local public health and tribal family home visiting programs, sign-up for the Tuesday Topics e-bulletin.